General Zod: Interim Zods: 1985–2005

-The first Zod to be introduced following Crisis on Infinite Earths is the Zod of a so-called "pocket universe" resembling the universe in which the comics take place; this allowed for a "Kryptonian" Zod to be introduced while maintaining Superman's status as the last of his race in the universe proper.
+The first Zod to be introduced following Crisis on Infinite Earths is the Zod of a so-called "pocket universe" resembling pre-Crisis continuity; this allowed for a "Kryptonian" Zod to be introduced while maintaining Superman's status as the last of his race in the universe proper.
 This Zod's universe is created by the Time Trapper.
-Zod (along with companions Quex-Ul and Zaora) devastate the Earth of that universe following the death of its Superboy, despite the best efforts of a Supergirl created by that world's heroic Lex Luthor.
-Eventually, the survivors of this world manage to contact the Superman of the main universe to help them, and he is able to take away the powers of the three super-criminals with Gold Kryptonite (since he is not from that universe, the Kryptonite of that reality has no effect on him).
+Zod (along with companions Quex-Ul and Zaora) devastates the Earth of that universe following the death of its Superboy, despite the efforts of a Supergirl created by that world's heroic Lex Luthor.
+The survivors of this world manage to contact the Superman of the main universe to help them, and he is able to take away the powers of the three super-criminals with gold kryptonite; since he is not from that universe, the kryptonite of that reality has no effect on him.

 However, the three vow to some day regain their powers and return to Superman's world to kill him.
-Acknowledging that he can neither afford to leave them on the now-dead pocket Earth to let them die alone nor imprison them on his world, Superman is forced to execute them with Green Kryptonite.
+Acknowledging that he can neither afford to leave them on the now-dead pocket Earth to let them die alone nor imprison them on his world, Superman is forced to kill them with green kryptonite.

-A second incarnation of General Zod is introduced in the 2001 storyline "Return to Krypton"; this Zod is portrayed as that of an alternate reality created by the character Brainiac 13.
+A second incarnation of General Zod is introduced in the 2001 storyline "Return to Krypton"; this Zod is portrayed as that of an alternate reality created by Brainiac 13.
 He is the head of the Kryptonian military in the alternate reality.
-Like the Pre-Crisis version, Zod holds the Kryptonian equivalent of fascist beliefs.
+Like the pre-Crisis version, Zod holds the Kryptonian equivalent of fascist beliefs.
 He sends aliens to the bottle city of Kandor and plans a military coup.
 Zod is defeated by Superman and the Jor-El of Zod's alternate reality Krypton.